Why live on campus?

-The Housing & Residential Life Office works hand-in-hand with our Disability Services Office.
+The Housing & Residential Life Office works hand-in-hand with our Student Health Clinic to review documentation for this exemption category.
 As a public institution, access to education is a priority.
 We work to accommodate all students.
 A student may be released, only if their health concerns are not able to be accommodated.

 - Students requesting this release must obtain a Supplemental Medical Need Verification Form from Residential Life personnel.
 This form can be found in the housing application on step 4 or by contacting Residential Life via e-mail at email@example.com

 - The form must be completed in detail and signed by the attending physician or mental health care provider that is not a family member and sent to the Housing and Residential Life Office.
 This must include information stating that the specific verifiable condition for which it is medically necessary for the student to be released and why specifically, off-campus housing would provide better living conditions regarding this medical condition.

 - Applicants may be required to provide a second opinion from the SDSU Student Health and Counseling Services or other referral physicians before a final decision is made.

 - ADHD/ADD: Students must provide documentation of a disability from a qualified medical or mental health provider to the coordinator of Disability Services who will evaluate the circumstances to determine what accommodations are necessary.
 If a determination is made that it is living on campus is not congruent with the student’s success, a petition for a release from housing may be submitted.